 Wooden flooring is beautiful, but it’s also costly.
 The last thing you want to do is ruin your gorgeous investment, and you’ll need to keep it clean if you want to protect it.
 So the big question is, can you use a steam mop on a wooden floor?
 The quick answer is no.

 Exposure to heated water will cause wood cupping and long-term damage to your wood flooring.
 The steam may also remove any polish or finish you've applied to your floors, making them look uneven and dull.
 And be careful what you use to clean the floors; vinegar will eat away at your finish, and soap will leave streaks.

-The best way to clean your hardwood floors is by using plain, room-temperature water on a rag or mop.
+The best way to clean your hardwood floors and stay on the safe side is by using plain, room-temperature water on a rag or mop.
 Just make sure the cleaning instrument isn't sopping wet, as too much water can damage the floor.
 Get rid of any standing water as soon as you can, and further protect your floors by placing mats in entryways and rugs in high-traffic areas.

 Can you use steam mops on upholstery and curtains?

 In short, the answer is yes.
 Steam is not only a great way of getting rid of germs and dirt from hard surfaces, but attachments on steam cleaners also offer a way to clean upholstery and curtains whilst they're in situ.

 There's no need to take down your curtains either, providing you can reach to the top of them.
 The best way to clean your curtains and upholstery is by using the steam cleaner in quite brief, but gentle movements, so that the fabric doesn't become too soggy.
 If you can, turn the steam setting down so that it's not too high either.